A Masterpiece in Marble: Bartolini’s Neoclassical Tazza and Column

 White marble

-Bartolini departed from the strict Canovan classicism that dominated and characterised most Florentine neoclassical sculptors at the time as canoviani di modesto valore.
-Rather, Bartolini took inspiration from Andrea del Verrocchio.
-This influence is clearly expressed in Bartolinis LAmmostatore which evokes Verrocchios David, yet with softer lines and a purer sense of naturalism.
-Bartolini was at ease with his artistic differences to his contemporaries.
+Bartolini departed from the strict Canovan classicism that dominated Florence, where many Neoclassical sculptors were dismissed as “canoviani di modesto valore” — Canova imitators of modest worth.
+Instead, Bartolini drew inspiration from Andrea del Verrocchio.
+This influence is most clearly seen in his L’Ammostatore, which recalls Verrocchio’s David, though rendered with softer lines and a purer sense of naturalism.
+Unlike many of his contemporaries, Bartolini embraced his artistic differences with confidence and ease.

 Chatsworth House

-On his return to Italy after the downfall of Napoleon, Bartolini found it difficult to re-establish himself in Florence due to his revolutionary convictions and staunch support of Napoleon.
-Despite this, his lively fleeting portrait busts which overcame static neoclassicism were well received, particularly with British clientele.
-One notable client was William Spencer Cavendish, the 6th Duke of Devonshire.
-His passion for contemporary Italian marble sculpture was manifested in the sculpture gallery at Chatsworth House, showing the strong Anglo-Italian cultural exchange of the 19th Century.
+On his return to Italy after Napoleon’s downfall, Bartolini struggled to re-establish himself in Florence, hindered by his revolutionary sympathies and unwavering support of the former emperor.
+Nevertheless, his animated portrait busts — which broke free from the rigidity of Neoclassicism — were well received, particularly among British patrons.
+One of the most notable was William Spencer Cavendish, the 6th Duke of Devonshire.
+A passionate collector of contemporary Italian marble sculpture, the Duke created the renowned Sculpture Gallery at Chatsworth House, a testament to the vibrant Anglo-Italian cultural exchange of the 19th century.

 Materiality and ornamentation

-The present tazza at Nicholas Wells Antiques is a near identical to a drawing by Bartolini which is preserved in the Museo Civico, Prato.
-Bartolinis sketch illustrates a similar overall formation, with the unfluted column supporting an ornate grand tazza, adorned by two sets of twisted snakes that bite onto the rimmed edge.
-The sketch expresses the importance of this snake motif and the desired effect of its apparent independence from the tazza.
+The present tazza at Nicholas Wells Antiques is almost identical to a drawing by Bartolini preserved in the Museo Civico, Prato.
+The sketch shows the same overall arrangement: an unfluted column supporting a grand, ornate tazza, adorned with pairs of entwined snakes biting the rim.
+The design highlights the centrality of the serpent motif, and its carving creates the impression of independence — as though the snakes exist in dynamic relief, separate from the vessel itself.

 References: